Frequently Asked Questions about Marian College

 For Year 10-13 students, you can apply at any time.
 We operate waiting lists for these year levels.

 Our enrolment application system will allow you to apply many years in advance.
 Whilst it is certainly helpful for us to have an idea of numbers looking to apply for each year, the date of your application (provided it is received before the deadline date for the relevant year) does not factor into any decision making around offering a place.
-In addition, for a Preference application, the Preference Certificate we require you to supply must be less than two years old.
+In addition, for a Preference application, the Preference Certificate we require you to supply must be less than two years old at the time your daughter would be due to start Year 9.

 Our enrolment application process is all online, and will require you to upload documents electronically.
 We suggest that you complete the application on a computer rather than a phone.
 We do not have any paper-based application forms.